Freezing Clothes – Does This Laundry Technique Really Work?

 Does Freezing Your Clothes Actually Work?

 Of course, I wanted to try this laundry hack out to see if it could take bad smells out of clothes without washing them.
+Here’s how I got on:

 I took a pair of jeans I had been wearing for a few days.
 The jeans didn’t have any visible dirt or stains on them.
 However, I had been wearing them for a good few days.
 Having recently been wearing them when I cooked with onions, they certainly smelled like they could do with a refresh.

 I gave my jeans a little shake to remove any dust, and then loosely folded them up.
 I then placed my dry jeans in a plastic bag to avoid them taking on that freezer smell.
-You know, the funky smell that your freezer gives off when you defrost it.
+You know, the funky smell of frozen peas that your freezer gives off when you defrost it.
 I certainly didn’t want that permeating into my jeans, no thank you.

 I then cleared a space in my freezer so that my jeans weren’t sitting next to my bags of frozen vegetables, and popped them in overnight.
 It did feel more than a bit odd putting my jeans to bed in the freezer, but all in the name of clothes-freezing research!

-The next morning I tentatively took my jeans out of the freezer.
+The next morning, I tentatively took my jeans out of the freezer.
 I was worried that I’d have to wait hours to be able to put them on without fear of giving my bum cheeks frostbite.
 I was pleasantly surprised though – they took about 5 minutes to warm up to a wearable temperature.

 Once suitably warmed up, next came the all-important sniff test.
-I can confirm, that there was no hint of onion.
+I can confirm that there was no hint of onion.
 In fact, there was no smell at all.
 My jeans smelled clean and fresh like they had been hanging on a washing line on a breezy day.
 You wouldn’t know they had spent the night hanging out in the freezer.

 My verdict?
-Freezing your clothes really does freshen up your clothes, and removes any bad odours.
+Freezing your clothes really does freshen up your clothes and removes any bad odours.

 Clothes Freezing FAQ